oweta/career-porfolio/Readme.txt

 - A personal introduction
 - A live showcase of my technical skills
 - A collection of the projects I’ve worked on
-- A reflection of my learning progress and goals